isaracorp/Toolkit-Samples/rng/README.md

 > applications.

 HMAC-DRBG is built around the use of a SHA2-256, SHA2-512, SHA3-256 or SHA3-512
 hash function using the HMAC construction.
-The IQR Toolkit's HMAC-DRBG RNG implementation can be initiated using any of these hash functions.
+The toolkit's HMAC-DRBG RNG implementation can be initiated using any of these hash functions.

 ## Getting Started

-We have created a sample application that demonstrates how to use the IQR Toolkit's HMAC-DRBG RNG implementation.
+We have created a sample application that demonstrates how to use the toolkit's HMAC-DRBG RNG implementation.

 If the seed and reseed input parameters aren't provided, the sample will use NIST test vectors to seed and reseed the RNG.
 To follow the NIST test